 I encourage you to do two things:

-- Schedule a time to chat with me.
-Let me help you take an honest look at how your pain is being managed right now — especially if you live too far away to see Dr. Liptan!
+- Let me help you take an honest look at how your pain is being managed right now — especially if you live too far away to see Dr. Liptan!
 An outside viewpoint is important because it’s easy to forget what “normal” is like.
 There’s no charge for this chat and I guarantee you’ll get valuable information that you can use right away.
 (Get more info on a Fibromyalgia Consultation.)

 - Take what you learned in #1 and talk to your doctor about it.
 You deserve to have a fibromyalgia treatment plan that works for you!